stemid/veeamclient/README.md

 		print(session.find('veeam:UserName', v._ns).text)
 		print(session.find('veeam:SessionId', v._ns).text)

 The Veeam API requires an XML namespace that is hard coded and defined as 'veeam' in this library.
-Use v.api\_namespace to reference it.
+Use v.namespace to reference it.

 You can also define your own prefix for the namespace.